Deutsche Telekom says T-Mobile earnings will improve

+* Avid Technology Inc files for non-timely 10-K - SEC filing Source text: (http://bit.ly/2niuBwr) Further company coverage:

-FRANKFURT Deutsche Telekom (DTEGn.DE) expects earnings at its U.S. business T-Mobile US TMUS.N will improve in the coming quarters, the company's finance chief said on Thursday.
+FRANKFURT Nov 6 Deutsche Telekom expects earnings at its U.S. business T-Mobile US will improve in the coming quarters, the company's finance chief said on Thursday.

 "In the same way as revenue increases when the number of customers grows, so earnings will improve in the next few quarters as revenue rises," Deutsche Telekom's Chief Financial Officer Thomas Dannenfeldt told reporters on a conference call.